SumanTandemSeven/FE_Framework_Blog/native_vs_hybrid_mobile.md

   7. Time to Market, Approvals in App-stores
     - Responsive-web - quickest time to market since it doesn't have to go through any app-store approvals
+    - Hybrid and native - can take significantly longer due to the approval process.
+      + Apple's guidelines are the most stringent
   8. Application Update Frequency
+    - similar to time to market
   9. Dsicoverability, SEO, Application Reach
+    - native and hybrid apps are closed environments and cannot be crawled by search engines
+    - responsive-web have a much wider reach and bigger audience
   10. Internationalization & Localization
   11. Prototyping Options
   12. Charts & Graphs